 JDBC TUTORIAL

-This document provides information intended to help developers provide a connection pooling strategy for applications that must handle connection pooling.
-First, this document provides an overview of JDBC connection pooling as specified by the JDBC 3.0 specification.
-Next, it provides examples of how to use the DataDirect Connection Pool Manager (which is shipped with DataDirect Connect® for JDBC and DataDirect SequeLink® for JDBC) for your applications.
-Finally, this document provides an example showing performance benchmarks that demonstrate the performance benefit you can achieve by using connection pooling.
+This tutorial provides information to help developers implement a connection pooling strategy for applications that must handle connection pooling.
+To start, we will guide you through an overview of JDBC connection pooling as specified by the JDBC 3.0 specification.
+Then, we will demonstrate how to use the Progress DataDirect Connection Pool Manager (which is shipped with Progress DataDirect® for JDBC Drivers) for your applications.

-Establishing JDBC connections is resource-expensive, especially when the JDBC API is used in a middle-tier server environment, such as when DataDirect Connect for JDBC or DataDirect SequeLink for JDBC is running on a Java-enabled web server.
+Establishing JDBC connections is resource-expensive, especially when the JDBC API is used in a less than optimal server environment, such as when a DataDirect for JDBC Driver is running on a Java-enabled web server.
 In this type of environment, performance can be improved significantly when connection pooling is used.
-Connection pooling means that connections are reused rather than created each time a connection is requested.
-To facilitate connection reuse, a memory cache of database connections, called a connection pool, is maintained by a connection pooling module as a layer on top of any standard JDBC driver product.
+Connection pooling allows you to reuse connections rather than create a new one every time an application needs to connect to the database.
+To facilitate connection reuse, a memory cache of database connections, called a connection pool, is maintained by a connection pooling module as a layer on top of a standard JDBC driver product.

 For example: